 The number of choices for outdoor showers is enormous.
 Even portable showers offer a wide range of options.
 When it comes to permanent installations, there are almost no limits to what is possible.
 The following section looks at the key features of outdoor showers and will help narrow down the aspects that are important to you, helping ensure you find the best outdoor shower for your particular needs.

 Types of Outdoor Showers

 Outdoor showers can be broken down into three general categories: wall-mounted, freestanding, or portable.
 Each has pros and cons that ought to be explored before a decision is made.
-The intended location and use will have considerable impact.
+The intended location and use will have considerable impact based on a user’s current outdoor furniture or sauna.
 As mentioned above, it may be important to consider the practicalities of water supply and drainage.

 Although some wall-mounted outdoor showers make provision for external pipework, most are designed to attach to plumbing that comes through the supporting wall, much the same as showers that are fitted to indoor bathrooms.